al3xandr3/al3xandr3.github.io/_posts/2011-05-24-dashboards.md

 iteration could enrich the data further with:

  * Adding the data of a year/6months ago for direct comparison could be interesting.
- * Fits to data, like a regression line that shows the overal tendency, plus allows to make predictions on next day/week/month values.
+ * Fits to data, like a regression line that shows the overall tendency, plus allows to make predictions on next day/week/month values.
  * More of relative change plots, like the [protovis index-chart][3] are very useful.
  * Confidence intervals pointing out that the changes are unlikely to be by chance.
  * etc…